ufs-community/ufs-srweather-app/doc/UsersGuide/CustomizingTheWorkflow/InputOutputFiles.rst

 The external model data used by ``chgres_cube`` (as part of the pre-processing utilities) are located in the experiment directory under ``$EXPTDIR/YYYYMMDDHH/EXTRN_MDL_NAME/{for_ICS/for_LBCS}``.

-..
-COMMENT: This is confusing bc it sounds like these are input files, not output files.
-Does chgres_cube output these?
-In which tasks?

 Pre-processing (UFS_UTILS)
 --------------------------
 The files output by the other pre-processing utilities reside in the ``INPUT`` directory under the